irsk0808/ublue/README.md

 To fully utilize hardware video acceleration on Firefox, set the following settings in about:config
 ```
 media.ffmpeg.vaapi.enabled=true
-media.rdd-ffmpeg.enabled=true
-gfx.x11-egl.force-enabled=true
 ```

-> [!NOTE]
-> 2nd and 3rd settings are only necessary if your primary GPU is from Nvidia.

 Apologies in advance if this is poorly put together.
 I'm an artist, not a programmer.